Conveuropean logo

 Basel Switzerland

 Probably some of the most iconic art pieces in Basel are the ones created by Jean Tinguely, a Swiss artist famous for his sculptural machines.
-You can find samples of his work in the Tinguely museum (hosts a permanent exhibition), in the Euroairport and in this fountain located where the old city theater was once located.
-The artist setup these nine iron pieces in constant movement, interacting with each other.
-Today at lunch time I was walking in the city center and I was able to capture a nice backlight shot that demonstrates the sculptures in action splashing water.
+You can find samples of his work in the Tinguely Museum (hosting a permanent exhibition), in the Euroairport, and in this fountain located where the old city theater was once located.
+The artist set up these nine iron pieces in constant movement, interacting with each other.
+Today at lunchtime, I was walking in the city center and was able to capture a nice backlight shot that demonstrates the sculptures in action, splashing water.

 Saint Spyridon Church